Matt Hancock faces MISSING 100,000-a-day testing target TODAY

 It said it would be for any subsequent public inquiry to determine why these problems have occurred and whether the response was adequate.

-A Department of Health and Social Care spokesman said testing was ‘absolutely critical’ and capacity at NHS and Public Health England laboratories had more than doubled within weeks.
+A Department of Health spokesman said testing was ‘absolutely critical’ and capacity at NHS and Public Health England laboratories had more than doubled within weeks.

 He added: ‘Our aim as we tackle this virus is to make it easy, fast and simple for any essential worker who needs a test to get a test.